-Goi Ashmore of Palace on Swords Reversed.
+Goi Ashmore of Palace on Swords Reversed at Foxhole.
 Photo Carl Ryan

-It will come as quite a surprise to many that sport climbing has become available in the Gower due in part to its ‘traditional’ flavour as well as its coastal aspect.
+Sport climbing has become very popular in the Gower despite its ‘traditional’ flavour and its coastal aspect.
 This has been due to a couple of reasons:

 - In the late Fifties/early Sixties, one Jeremy Talbot had an open hand to development in the area and as well as establishing a number of popular classics of the area also established a number of routes which required a large amount of aid, including bolts.
 This leant the area its bolting precedent and since the development of sport climbing certain activists were invariably going to cast their eyes over new cliffs.